ds-modules/curriculum-guide/README.md

-# Welcome to the DSEP Guide!
+# Welcome to the Connector Guide!

 ## What is this guide and who is it for?